LuizPiccini/PTG/README.md

 # Card Generator

-This repository contains a small tool for generating printable card images from a CSV file.
+This repository contains a small tool for generating printable card images from a CSV file using Pillow.
+Card frames and fonts must be supplied separately (see `assets/README.md`).

 ## Requirements